 I’m not from Little Washington.
 Mamah and Bozo (my grandparents) live here from February, 1942—two months after Pearl Harbor—until the end of the War, when they move back to Greensboro.
 Mama and Daddy are married here, then set up house in Camden, SC, where Dad, an Air Corps flight instructor, trains death-bound pilots at Woodruff Field.
 When I come along, Mama goes “home” to Mamah for her accouchement and my delivery, by the venerable Dr. John Tayloe.

 I have some very few faint recollections, vague impressions, of a yellow ochre brick 2-story house, a broad front porch where I’m put out to play, waist-high walls with sluice drains out of which I push the screen filters, and then (the story goes) loudly and proudly proclaim, “I punch out the skeens!”
 Or I call for attention: “Ma-ma!
 Ma-Ma!
 MA-MA!!
-DORIS!!” and finally “MIZZIZ GRA-AY!!!” at which point she gives.
+DORIS!!” and finally “MIZZIZ GRA-AY!!!” at which point she gives in.
 Tulips along the front walk.
 Bobby sox.